What Can You Compost From Halloween?

 A what?
 A trash pumpkin?!
 Oh, it’s a thing.
 Go learn how to make a trash pumpkin to decorate this Halloween season.
 You can even turn it into a pumpkin pinata after Halloween and fill it with your Halloween candy!

-But one of my favorite ways to reduce Halloween waste is by choosing compostable alternatives.
-I used to run an organic waste collection company.
-And I host a series on the blog, Compost Chronicles, all about how everyday families compost at home.
+One of my favorite ways to reduce Halloween waste is by choosing compostable alternatives.
+I used to run an organic waste collection company, and I host a series on the blog Compost Chronicles about how everyday families compost at home.
 Composting is my jam, so you’re probably not surprised.

-Have you thought about how to celebrate a low-waste Halloween and what you can compost from Halloween festivities?
+Have you considered how to celebrate a low-waste Halloween and what you can compost from Halloween festivities?
 I bet you can compost more than you think.

-In some cases, items are only compostable in industrial facilities; they won’t decompose properly in your backyard bin.
-Either way, let’s break down what you can put in your Halloween compost cauldron.
+Some items are only compostable in industrial facilities; they won’t decompose appropriately in your backyard bin.
+Let’s break down what you can put in your Halloween compost cauldron.

 Can I Compost Halloween Decorations?